AegisZoom/EV-Excel-Dashboard/README.md

 ## Data Retrieval

 I first encountered this dataset when I was looking for a suitable example to use in an assessment during my studies.
-Unfortunately it lacked the complexity to satisfy all elements of the rubric for the assessment, but I always had an interest to investigate it.
-In 2025 I made use of this dataset for my personal Excel project, and it had been updated with 2025 data.
+Unfortunately it lacked the complexity to satisfy all elements of the rubric for the assessment, but I retained an interest in it and decided to analyse it outside of my studies.
+Because I started this personal analysis in 2025, it had been updated with 2025 data.
 I formally reference and acknowledge the dataset below.

-State of Washington (2025), *Electriv Vehicle Population Data* [data set], Data Gov website, accessed 13/03/2025. [https://catalog.data.gov/dataset/electric-vehicle-population-data](https://catalog.data.gov/dataset/electric-vehicle-population-data)
+State of Washington (2025), *Electric Vehicle Population Data* [data set], Data Gov website, accessed 13/03/2025. [https://catalog.data.gov/dataset/electric-vehicle-population-data](https://catalog.data.gov/dataset/electric-vehicle-population-data)

-Contains information from [State of Washington Open Data](https://data.wa.gov/), which is made available here under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).
+*Contains information from [State of Washington Open Data](https://data.wa.gov/), which is made available here under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).*

-The following features were included in the original dataset, along with explanations of their meaning.
+The following features of the original dataset are listed and explained below.
 Features marked with * were not used for the project and were discarded, while features marked with ^ were used for preprocessing and analysis but were removed in the final version to satisfy GitHub's file size constraints.

 - **VIN (1-10)^** *[TEXT]*: Vehicle Identification Number - Used to identify different vehicle models (not unique per record)
-- **County** *[TEXT]*: The terriory that outlines a political division in a state of the US where the vehicle was registered
+- **County** *[TEXT]*: The territory that outlines a political division in a state of the US where the vehicle was registered
 - **City^** *[TEXT]*: The town where the vehicle was registered
 - **State^** *[TEXT]*: The US State where the vehicle was registered.
 It should only be Washington, but other states also appear.
 - **Postal Code^** *[INTEGER]*: The postal code of the town where the vehicle was registered
-- **Model Year^** *[INTEGER]*: The year the registered vehicle was constructed (1999-2025)
+- **Model Year^** *[INTEGER]*: The year the registered vehicle was designed (1999-2025)
 - **Make** *[TEXT]*: The company that constructed the registered vehicle
 - **Model** *[TEXT]*: The specific model of the registered vehicle
 - **Electric Vehicle Type^** *[TEXT]*: Battery Electric Vehicle (BEV) vs Plug-In Hybrid (PHEV)
-- **Clean Alternative Fuel Vehicle (CAFV) Eligibility^** *[TEXT]*: Indicates if it benefits in renewable scheme from satisfying renewable sources and sufficient battery range.
+- **Clean Alternative Fuel Vehicle (CAFV) Eligibility^** *[TEXT]*: Indicates if the vehicle is eligibile for the American renewable scheme, which requires operating on renewable energy sources while satisfying an electric range threshold.
 - **Electric Range*** *[INTEGER]*: The distance the vehicle can travel (miles) on one full battery charge
 - **Base MSRP*** *[INTEGER]*: Manufacturer's Suggested Retail Price
-- **Legislative District^** *[INTEGER]*: The group of counties that share the legislative district for vehicle legislation.
+- **Legislative District^** *[INTEGER]*: The group of counties that share the legislative district for vehicle legislation
 - **DOL Vehicle ID** *[INTEGER]*: Washington State Department of Licensing ID (Unique per record, can use as ID column)
-- **Vehicle Location^** *[GEOPOINT]*: Geospatial coordinates of the registration of the vehicle
+- **Vehicle Location^** *[GEOPOINT]*: Geospatial coordinates of where the vehicle was registrated
-- **Electric Utility*** *[TEXT]*: Supplier of Energy in location of registration
+- **Electric Utility*** *[TEXT]*: Supplier of energy in the location where the vehicle was registrated
 - **2020 Census Tract*** *[INTEGER]*: Likely some ID that uniquely identifies Electric Utility values

-Of the features that remained in the final file and changes to their name:
+The features that remain in *Dashboard.zip* and their updated names are listed below:

 **DOL Vehicle ID** -> **DOL_ID**